Diamondbacks vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up at least one hit in three games in a row.
-In his last five games he is hitting .182 with two walks.
+- Bregman enters this matchup looking to extend his four-game hit streak.
+In his last five games he is batting .238 with a double and two walks.

 Bregman Recent Games